-Why Are We So Tired Of Online Communication?
+Why Are We So Exhausted Of Online Communication?

-Why Are We So Tired Of Online Communication?
+Why Are We So Exhausted Of Online Communication?

 How do you feel after a few hours of online communication?
 With or without headphones, in sweatpants or a skirt, with tea or coffee … I test different ways of smiling.
-The home office has its advantages and online communication helps us survive and work.
-The fact is that technology and marketing make it possible for us and thanks for them.
+The home office has advantages; online communication helps us survive and work.
+The fact is that technology and marketing make it possible for us, and thanks to them.

 But despite this thanks, I feel quite exhausted all day in the online world.
-And many of my friends and colleagues spend a lot of time in online meetings every day.
+And many of my friends and colleagues spend much time in online meetings daily.

 After the first weeks of online meetings, I thought that my mind was adapting to a new, more intense functioning in the virtual world, and therefore I am more exhausted than after the same number of personal meetings.

-After several months of the pandemic, I started receiving messages from friends, colleagues: “I’m probably burned out, I need a vacation, the quarantine is exhausting me, I hate meetings”. “
+After several months of the pandemic, I started receiving messages from friends and colleagues: “I’m probably burned out, I need a vacation, the quarantine is exhausting me, I hate meetings.” ”

 Almost all of these acquaintances work in positions where they manage, coordinate, and need to be in more intense contact with other people.
 They undergo a several-hour marathon of online meetings every day.

-And that inspired me to think and study the sources that may be behind it.
+And that inspired me to think about and study the sources behind it.
 Why the fatigue after a series of online meetings?
-I was looking for some logical explanation that would explain my hypothesis that I am more tired from an online meeting than I would from a personal meeting.
+I was looking for a logical explanation to explain my hypothesis that I am more tired from an online meeting than a personal meeting.

 Research on Online Communication states